hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 #### Eviction Algorithm

 The Hazelcast JCache eviction algorithm is specially designed for the use case of high performance caches and with predictability in mind.
-The built-in implementations provide an amortized O(1) runtime and therefore provide highly predictable runtime behavior which does not rely on any kind of background threads to handle the eviction.
-Therefore the algorithm takes some assumptions into account to prevent network operations and concurrent accesses.
+The built-in implementations provide an amortized O(1) runtime and therefore provide a highly predictable runtime behavior which does not rely on any kind of background threads to handle the eviction.
+Therefore, the algorithm takes some assumptions into account to prevent network operations and concurrent accesses.

-As an explanation of how the algorithm itself works let's examine the following flowchart step by step.
+As an explanation of how the algorithm, works let's examine the following flowchart step by step.

 ![](images/eviction/eviction-flowchart.png)